Crypto collapse: What is going on with FTX?

-The global cryptocurrency industry has been left reeling after the crypto exchange FTX fell into bankruptcy, with a large amount of customer funds reportedly missing.
+The cryptocurrency industry has been left reeling after crypto exchange FTX fell into bankruptcy, with a large amount of customer funds reportedly missing.

-The loss of this crypto exchange has caused significant fallout in the prices of various digital currencies.
-Bitcoin took a hit and was trading at $16,500 on Monday, while Ethereum’s price dropped by 20pc over the last week, CNN reported on 14 November.
+The loss of this crypto exchange has caused significant fallout in the prices of digital currencies, with bitcoin and Ethereum taking a hit.

-Recent bankruptcy filings suggest the exchange may have more than 1m creditors, which hints that this collapse could have a massive impact on crypto traders.
+Recent bankruptcy filings suggest the exchange may have more than 1m creditors, which means this collapse could have a massive impact on crypto traders.

 What is FTX?

-FTX is a cryptocurrency exchange, which helps people to buy and sell various cryptocurrencies.
+FTX is a cryptocurrency exchange where people can buy and sell various cryptocurrencies.
 Other prominent crypto exchanges include Binance, Coinbase Exchange and Kraken.

-FTX was co-founded in 2019 by entrepreneur Samuel Bankman-Fried, also known as SBF.
-He also founded a crypto-focused trading firm that called Alameda in 2017.
+FTX was founded in 2019 by entrepreneur Samuel Bankman-Fried, also known as SBF.
+He also co-founded a crypto-focused trading firm called Alameda in 2017.

-SBF’s cryptocurrency exchange was very successful in the years after its launch, reaching a valuation of $18bn in a 2021 funding round.
+SBF’s cryptocurrency exchange was very successful in the years after its launch.
+It reached a valuation of $18bn in a 2021 funding round, which saw backing from major tech investors such as SoftBank and Sequoia.

 FTX had more than 1m users on its mobile and desktop platforms at its peak and made more than $1bn in revenue last year, according to 2022 statistics.